 Business process reengineering (also known as business process redesign, business transformation, or business process change management) is originally pioneered in the early 1990s, focusing on the analysis and design of workflows and business processes within an organization.
-BPR involves discovering how business processes currently operate, how to redesign these processes to eliminate the wasted or redundant effort and improve efficiency, and how to implement the process changes in order to gain competitiveness.
+BPR involves discovering how business processes currently operate, how to redesign these processes to eliminate the wasted or redundant effort and improve efficiency, and how to implement the process changes to gain competitiveness.

 How to Develop As-Is and To-Be Business Process Reengineering?

 Business models are developed as defining either the current state of the process, in which case the final product is called the “as is” snapshot model, or a concept of what the process should become, resulting in a “to be” model.
-By studying the difference between the current and target business state, known as gap, the business analysts can determine if the existing business processes and information systems are sound and only need minor modifications, or if reengineering is required to correct problems or improve efficiency.
+By studying the difference between the current and target business state, known as a gap, the business analysts can determine if the existing business processes and information systems are sound and only need minor modifications, or if reengineering is required to correct problems or improve efficiency.
 Consequently, business process modeling and subsequent analysis can be used to fundamentally reshape the way an enterprise conducts its operations.

-The As Is process defines the current state of a business process in any given organization or structure.
+The As-Is process defines the current state of a business process in any given organization or structure.
 Generally speaking, the goal of analyzing the current state of a process is to find out which components could be improved.
-It is important to bear in mind that this As Is analysis will only show you what can be improved, but not necessarily how.
-Mapping the As Is process will only reveal how your business processes are working today.
+It is important to bear in mind that this As-Is analysis will only show you what can be improved, but not necessarily how.
+Mapping the As-Is process will only reveal how your business processes are working today.